UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/8a_practical_px4_sitl.md

 > *NOTE*: You will need the `--recursive` to ensure all the dependencies are also pulled.
 If you forgot to and your builds are failing, in the root of the repository run `git submodule update --init --recursive`.

-Install PX4 dependencies including two types of compatible simulators i.e. Gazebo Garden and JMavsim.
+Install PX4 dependencies including a new lightweight simulator called JMavsim.
 ```
 cd Tools/setup/
 ./ubuntu.sh
 cd ../../
 ```
 > *NOTE*: After the installation, you may have two version of gazebo simulators installed i.e gazebo garden and gazebo fortress.
+Don't worry.
 Your previous aerostack project will not be affected.

 ### Install QGroundControl